Skip to content

 This is why we treat every cranial prosthesis with a gentle, respectful touch.
 It’s not just about hair; it’s about restoring a sense of normalcy and personal identity.
 Understanding the profound impact a hair prosthesis has on your life is key to caring for it properly.
 A thoughtful, careful approach to cutting ensures your wig continues to be a source of comfort and confidence, not stress.

-Your DIY Wig-Cutting Toolkit
+Your Essential DIY Medical Wig Cutting Toolkit

 Before you make the first snip, gathering the right equipment is the most important step.
 Think of it like a surgeon preparing their instruments; precision is everything.
 Your cranial prosthesis is a significant investment in your confidence and well-being, and using the proper tools is the best way to protect it.
 Trying to make do with household items can lead to damage that’s difficult, if not impossible, to reverse.
 Here’s a checklist of what you’ll need to set yourself up for a successful at-home trim.